That night was cold.

 To end the pain.
 I tried to imagine a kid my age, looking down from the top of that beige building.
 Or a kid huddled up in a sleeping bag, their hearts days away from freezing to a halt.

-I tried to imagine a life where even death is better.
+I tried to imagine a life where death is a welcome escape.

 Our next destination was a place known on the streets as “The Bluff.”
-Frederick drove by, pointing at a laundromat where a bunch of shady looking people were milling about.
+Frederick drove by, pointing at a laundromat where a group of people were milling about.
 “That’s where most kids get their heroin.”

 “Oh and that store sells it out the back.”